 Ulundha vadai aka medhu vadai is a gluten-free South Indian savoury donut prepared using black lentils dough.
-Any festival in South India is incomplete without making ulundha vadai; this traditional vadai used to be prepared for all special occasions like weddings or on any day just as evening tiffin.
+Any feast or festival in South India is incomplete without making ulundha vadai; this traditional vadai is prepared for all special occasions or even on a normal day as an evening snack.

 For rasa vadai or sambar vadai we have to soak vadai in hot rasam (soup) or sambar (lentil gravy) for few minutes and for thayir vadai blend yogurt (half cup) & coconut chutney (1 tbsp) and pour over warm vadai.
 Garnish with finely chopped onions and coriander leaves before serving.